 Do not use AI to write the assignment for you or do your thinking.
 One of the points of college is to help you learn how to think deeply and critically about a range of topics.
 This can, at times, be frustrating or difficult.
 But this is the time to struggle through those things in an environment where your livelihood doesn't yet depend on it.
 Don't ruin that opportunity for yourself.

 Additionally, this class does not use secondary research, so you should not be getting information from GenAI, just as you should not be getting information from the internet on your topics.
-If you are interested in using GenAI as part of the research process, consider taking one of my ENGL 1190 classes.
+If you are interested in exploring GenAI as part of the research process, consider taking one of my ENGL 1190 classes.

 If you use AI to assist for any assignment in this class, you must include an AI Transparency Statement (sometimes called an AI Statement of Use) at the end of the assignment.
 See the AI Transparency Statement page for instructions and examples.